 - Kellogg has eliminated direct-store delivery for its snack division to redirect resources and efforts to direct-to-consumer marketing and increased support of e-commerce

-Big companies are investing more in DTC because of consistent disintermediation: via DTC they can get a deeper understanding of their consumers and behaviours, while developing agile solutions to keep the pace with start-ups’ agility.
+Big companies are investing more in DTC because of consistent disintermediation: via DTC they can get a deeper understanding of their consumers and behaviours while developing agile solutions to keep pace with start-ups’ agility.

 The explosion of subscription models

 Among DTC business models, the proliferation of subscription models we are seeing in categories like Foods (and many others) is an even clearer example.
 A study by Hitwise (a bit dates but still valid to make my point), showed that visits to so-called “sub-box” sites has grown 3,000% in the past three years (see table above), with 21.4M visits in Jan.
 2016.
 In comparison, visits to the top 500 online retail sites have only gone up 168%.
 Subscriptions also go hand in hand with the latest consumer trends mentioned here above, and other key factors:

 - Consumers increasingly urban (life in cities is forecast to grow to 66% by 2050),